November 2015 Paris attacks: Muslim officials

 Muslim heads of state, scholars, imams, leaders and groups condemned the attacks, many before ISIL claimed responsibility.
 These included the imam who heads the university of Al-Azhar in Egypt; the Supreme council of Religious Scholars in Saudi Arabia; Iranian president Hassan Rouhani and the Ahmadiyya caliph Mirza Masroor Ahmad.

 Syrian president Bashar al-Assad condemned the attacks, but added that France's support for Syrian rebel groups had contributed to the spread of terrorism.
 France had been a particularly vocal opponent of Assad during the Syrian civil war.

 Ahrar ash-Sham and Jaysh al-Islam, the major mainstream Islamist rebels against the Syrian regime, both condemned the attacks.
-Sayyed Hassan Nasrallah, the leader of Hezbollah, condemned the attacks, and expressed his solidarity with the French people.
+Hassan Nasrallah, the leader of Hezbollah, condemned the attacks, and expressed his solidarity with the French people.
 Other militant groups also condemned the attacks, including Hamas and Islamic Jihad Movement in Palestine.

 The al-Nusra Front, the Syrian branch of Al-Qaeda, praised the attacks, saying that even though they viewed ISIL as "dogs of hellfire", they applauded when "infidels" get attacked by ISIL.